AllanT102/AllanT102/README.md

 Hi I'm Allan Tan!
 I am currently working on my bachelors degree in Computer Science (BSc) at the University of British Columbia while learning some web development technologies.
 In my free time, I like playing basketball and socializing with friends!

-🌱 Currently Learning: React.js, Next.js
+🌱 Currently Learning: React.js, Next.js, Material UI

 😄 Favourite TV Show ATM: The Boys